zbc163001/corda/docs/source/cordapp-custom-serializers.rst

 Whitelisting
 ------------
-By writing a custom serializer for a class it has the effect of adding that class to the whitelist, meaning such classes don't need explicitly adding to the CorDapp's whitelist
+By writing a custom serializer for a class it has the effect of adding that class to the whitelist, meaning such classes don't need explicitly adding to the CorDapp's whitelist.